Photo of a notebook with a list of Self Care items

 • Try supplements, such as magnesium, and test what works for you.

-Pro tip: If you wake up in the middle of the night, resist the urge to check your phone!
+My tip: If you wake up in the middle of the night, resist the urge to check your phone!
 Instead, I drink some water and try to relax back to sleep.

-4. Take Care of Your Skin
+4. Take care of your skin

 • Moisturize like it’s your job: After 40, your skin needs more moisture.
 I adore Korean skincare, as they use a lot of light layers to add hydration to the skin.
 And the ingredients in their skincare are simple and effective.